-2. The Standard Deviation (SD or just s)
+2. The Standard Deviation (SD)

 The Standard Deviation may be thought of as the average size deviations of the individual values of a list from the overall average(the mean) of the list.
 So it's based on the mean.